Skip to main content

 Professional Skills Development

-Once you’ve completed your education psychology program and gained clinical experience, you’ll develop your ability to understand, apply, and integrate research and methodology in educational psychology.
+Once you’ve completed your education psychology program and gained clinical experience, you’ll develop your ability to understand, apply, and conduct research and methodology in educational psychology.

 Admissions